Quantum Computing Explained: A Beginner's Guide

 Q: What is quantum computing?

-A: Quantum computing is a type of computing that uses principles of quantum mechanics to perform operations on data.
+A: quantity computing is a type of computing that uses principles of mechanics to perform operations on data.
 Quantum computers do not use binary bits like classical computers.
-Instead, they use quantum bits, or qubits.
+Instead, they use bits, or qubits.
 Qubits can exist in multiple states at the same time.

 Q: How does a quantum computer differ from a classical computer?

 A: Quantum computers leverage quantum mechanics to process information differently than classical computers.
-Classical computers use bits that are either 0 or 1.
-Quantum computers use qubits.
-Qubits can be in a state of 0, 1, or both at the same time.
+In contrast, classical computers use bits that are either 0 or 1.
+Meanwhile, quantum computers use qubits.
+Specifically, qubits can be in a state of 0, 1, or both at the same time.
 This is possible because of superposition and entanglement.

 Q: What is quantum supremacy?